adamk72/consulting_website/blog/2024-09-25-learning-haskell-notes.md

 The `->` is a right associative, so `Int -> Int -> Int -> Int` is the same as `Int -> (Int -> (Int -> Int))`.

+<L t="rule"/> This gives us the "lambda distribution rule":

 ```haskell
 add :: Int -> Int -> Int
 add x y = x + y